primer/view_components/docs/content/components/truncate.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-The Truncate component is a wrapper component that will shorten text with an ellipsis.
+Use TruncateComponent to shorten overflowing text with an ellipsis.

 ## Examples